Citizens Frightened As Turkmenistan Sprays Disinfectants From Planes To Fight Coronavirus

 According to official media, light aircraft are spraying a solution of 1 percent chlorine or 0.25 percent sodium hypochlorite solution, more commonly known as bleach.
 Local experts interviewed by RFE/RL say that the disinfectants are sprayed in higher doses.

-“This scientifically-based work is carried out in two stages.
-The first of them is aimed at soil disinfection and is carried out from 15-20-meter-height.
-The second stage is carried out from a height of 50-60 meters and it is aimed at destroying pathogenic microbes and viruses that are concentrated at a level of about 40 meters from the earth’s surface,” state media reported on July 15.
+“This scientifically based work is carried out in two stages.
+The first of them is aimed at soil disinfection and is carried out from 15- to 20-meter height.
+The second stage is carried out from a height of 50-60 meters and it is aimed at destroying pathogenic microbes and viruses that are concentrated at a level of about 40 meters from the Earth’s surface,” state media reported on July 15.

 State television for the first time showed the aircraft disinfection on the country's border areas on July 15.
 Observers say the televised events are aimed at calming the population and reassuring them that the epidemiological situation in the country is under control.